Preview Feedback Plan

 - Did it help?
 What became clearer, easier, or more confident.

 - What was missing?
-The absent option, stale source, confusing term, broken route, or missing contribution path.
+The absent option, stale source, confusing term, broken page, or no clear way to send a correction.

 - Did they trust it?
 Where trust increased or broke: evidence links, scoring, language, privacy, values control, exportability, or dissent.

-- Next patch: the smallest change that would help the next person.
+- Next change: the smallest change that would help the next person.

-The receipt should be useful even if the tester never creates an account and never shares their private values file.
+The notes should be useful even if the tester never creates an account and never shares their private values file.

 Turn feedback into work only when it is specific: